 Sun Lakes Camera Club (SLCC) is the largest camera club in the Southeast Valley.
 Our members share an interest in photography that reaches beyond the casual snapshot.
 We appreciate the power and beauty of a great photo and share tips and constructive critiques to improve our images.
 We welcome all shooting styles and levels of experience.
-(April Banner Photo by Robert Sanchez.
-"Antelope House Overlook")
+(January Banner Photo by Paul LeSage.
+"Colorado River")

 The slideshow is from the our camera club January 2019 Competition Winners.
 (Click on the large image for full screen view, wait for images to load and then use back/forward arrow to view images.

 The Sun Lakes Camera Club is pleased to announce that Fundamentals of Digital Photography, presented by Dan Dragoon, will be offered once again this season.
 This fun, plain-language course is perfect for those new to Digital Photography, as well as intermediate level photographers seeking to improve their technique.
 Click HERE for all info and the registration form.